provectus/data-quality-gate/README.md

 # Data Quality Gate

 ## Description
-Terrafrom module which setup DataQA solution in your infrastructure in 'one-click'.
+Terraform module which setups DataQA solution in your infrastructure in 'one-click'.
 AWS Based.
 Built on top of Great_expectations, Pandas_profiling, Allure

 ### Data Test
 Main engine based on GX to profile, generate suites and run tests